What is the Sakura Tulip Festa?

 Q: Are there accommodations nearby?

 A: There are hotels in Sakura City and around Narita Airport.
-It's also enjoyable as a day trip.
+It's also possible to enjoy the festival as a day trip.

-Feel the arrival of spring at the Sakura Tulip Festa, and be sure to visit!
+Enjoy the arrival of spring at the Sakura Tulip Festa—be sure to visit!